pallavJha/Dots/thinkpad-e14-2nd-gen/README.md

 ## Thinkpad E14 2nd Gen
-This directory contains the settings/config files used in setting up the new Thinkpad E14 2nd Gen in March 2021.
+This directory contains the settings/config files used in setting up the new Thinkpad E14 2nd Gen on March 2021.

 Some of the configuration updates may require a reboot.